musictheory/NilScript/README.md

         var num : Number = getNumber(); // Annotation needed since getNumber() is not annotated …
     }

+oj also provides syntax for basic structures, similar to the syntax for instance variable declaration.  `@struct` does not affect generated code and only provides hints to the typechecker:

+    @struct CGPoint { Number x;        Number y;      }
+    @struct CGSize  { Number width;    Number height; }
+    @struct CGRect  { CGPoint origin;  CGSize size;   }

+    function makeSquare(length : Number) : CGRect  { … }

 Casting is performed via the `@cast` operator.
 It may be used similar in syntax to C++'s `static_cast`: